 If all the members of your family are a bit older, the Union Square Holiday Market is a must see.
 It is similar to Fifth Avenue; unless you purchase any keepsakes there is no cost to visit.
 Since the market is entirely outdoors, you might need a little something to keep you warm.
 Just four blocks to the north is City Bakery where you can stop by to grab their signature hot chocolate.

 Once at the market, you can soak up a bit of holiday cheer by browsing rows and rows of vendors selling unique goods and crafts.

 If you’ve got little ones in your family, they might not have the attention span to make it through the market.
 Instead, start your day off a bit earlier and head up to the Bronx to see the annual Holiday Train Show at the New York Botanical Garden.
 Though many sections of the garden are outdoors, including the children’s section, you can balance those with the exhibits inside the glass conservatory, which are toasty warm!

 Winter in New York City might not have you thinking about taking a cruise, but it’s actually a wonderful experience to conclude your trip.
 Not only is the skyline beautiful from the water, you will find that many cruise operators enhance the experience by offering holiday themed cruises!
 Of course it’s chilly outside, but from inside your vessel you won’t know it, and you will still have an absolutely fantastic time.

-Christina Loiacono is a travel enthusiast and content contributor at http://blog.zerve.com/.
+Christina Loiacono is a travel enthusiast and content contributor at blog.zerve.com.
 She has spent many years living locally in NYC and has personally enjoyed everything recommended above in this post!
-A special thanks to Christina for submitting this very informative Guest Post!